Skip to content

 • Vision and sensing pages map perception needs to cell reality.

-• Cell design and Deployment pages focus on safety, handoffs, ROI, pilot design, and rollout discipline.
+• Cell design and Deployment pages focus on safety, handoffs, ROI, pilot design, go-live readiness, and rollout discipline.

 The primary audience includes: